chrome-php/chrome/README.md

     $navigation->waitForNavigation(Page::DOM_CONTENT_LOADED, 10000)
 ```

-When you want to wait for the page to navigate there are 2 things that could happen.
+When you want to wait for the page to navigate there are 2 main issues that may occur.
 First the page is too long to load and second the page you were waiting to be loaded has been replaced.
-The good news is that you can handle those issue with exceptions:
+The good news is that you can handle those issues using a good old try catch:

 ```php
   use HeadlessChromium\Exception\OperationTimedOut;